Dimitrioz/TicTacToe/README.md

 # TicTacToe
-TicTacToe game with Python from a begginer programmer.
+TicTacToe game with Python from a beginner programmer.